-We understand the need for greater security in the city we call home, of course, but drone photography opens up a whole new world of possibilities for us as wedding photographers.
-It allows us to document the love that has brought two people to the altar from completely different angles than the ones we get with our cameras.
-As a result, being able to use our DJI Mavic Pro to take stunning aerial pictures of our wedding and engagement clients is one of many reasons why we love to travel to photograph out-of-town marriage events.
-When the bride and groom in this particular image hired us to take pictures of their nuptials near St. Louis, Missouri, for example, we could not wait for the opportunity to pose them in ways that would make for some great pictures when taken from above.
+Naturally, we are always itching to use our DJI Mavic Pro to take stunning aerial pictures of our wedding and engagement clients.
+It is one of many reasons why we love to travel to photograph out-of-town marriage events.
+The same restrictions do not apply outside of the DC metro area.
+So when the bride and groom in this particular image hired us to take pictures of their nuptials near St. Louis, Missouri, we could not wait.
+We eagerly looked forward to posing them in ways that would make for some great pictures when taken from above.

-As much fun as it was taking those pictures, however, the beautiful image featured here was our favorite drone shot of the day.
-The bride and groom chose to have their couples portraits taken at Southern Illinois University Edwardsville, which is located about 20 miles from St. Louis.
+It was a lot of fun as it was taking those group pictures.
+The wedding guests hammed it up and made faces to entertain the bride and groom.
+That said, however, the beautiful picture featured here was our favorite drone shot of the day.
+The bride and groom chose to have their couples portraits taken at Southern Illinois University Edwardsville.
+That institution of higher learning is located about 20 miles from St. Louis.
 They met while studying there, which made it an integral part of their love story.
-After capturing some stunning images of them embracing and kissing under some cherry blossom trees in full spring bloom, we asked them to lie down in the middle of a brick ellipse located near the university’s main entrance.
-One of the things we have learned from experience is that couples look best in drone photos when posed lying on the ground, because their faces (and the love and emotions visible on them) can be seen more clearly.
+We started by capturing some stunning images of them embracing and kissing under some cherry blossom trees in full bloom.
+Then we moved on to the drone shots.

 There are two things that we particularly like about the pictures that we took of these newlyweds.
-The first is the way that the shape of the oval, the paths radiating out from it and the deep green of the surrounding grass make the image so visually appealing.
-The ellipse framing them perfectly and the walkways effectively pointing to them make the couple the center of attention, and the color of the grass contrasts beautifully with the red-orange of the bricks.
+The first is how visually appealing they are.
+The oval, the paths radiating out from it and the deep green of the surrounding grass look very nice.
+The ellipse frames them perfectly.
+The walkways effectively point to and make the couple the center of attention.
+The color of the grass contrasts beautifully with the red-orange of the bricks.